 Leftover dressing will keep for up to a week in an airtight container in the refrigerator.

-Here are more delicious dressings and sauces:
+Here are more delicious dressings:

 - Vegan Ranch Dressing